Rapa FM Pader

 Kasline on mental health facilities-Eng.

-“Pader lacks a general hospital, and the only facility in the subregion handling mental health is Gulu Regional Referral Hospital,” she said.
-“We wanted every youth, elder, and community member to open up about mental health challenges and access support from the professionals we brought in.”
+“Pader lacks a general hospital, and the only facility in the sub region handling mental health is Gulu Regional Referral Hospital,” she said.
+“We wanted every young person, elder, and community member to feel able to open up about mental health challenges and access support from the professionals we brought in.”

 He explained that mental health affects how people think, behave, and cope with life.
-Dr. Nyakahuma outlined warning signs such as prolonged sadness, mood changes, withdrawal from social interactions, changes in sleep or appetite, and self-harm thoughts, stressing that timely support is essential.
+Dr Nyakahuma outlined warning signs such as prolonged sadness, mood changes, withdrawal from social interactions, changes in sleep or appetite, and thoughts of self-harm, stressing that timely support is essential.

-He also noted causes like chronic illness, substance abuse, stressful life events, stigma, and social isolation.
+He also identified causes including chronic illness, substance abuse, stressful life events, stigma, and social isolation.

 Nyakahuma on mental illness-Eng.